Tonhalle, Zurich

 The Tonhalle is a concert hall in Zurich, home to the Tonhalle-Orchester Zürich, one of Switzerland's leading orchestras.
 The 1455-seat hall, located at Claridenstrasse 7 in Zurich, was inaugurated in 1895 by Johannes Brahms.
 The hall is considered to be "acoustically superb".
-Since 1939, it is part of the building complex Kongresshaus Zürich.
+In 1938, it made way for a new construction that now forms the building complex Kongresshaus Zürich.